When you think about your pool of money, it's important to think of it as a series of funds.

 Insurance does not replace a Flywheel Fund!
 It's merely there as a safety net.
-As your Flywheel Fund grows, and the cash flow grows, you should consider self-insuring against disability.
+As your Flywheel Fund grows, and the cash flow grows, you should consider self-insuring against disability (rather than working with a disability insurance company).
 This means ending the policy and saving those premium payments in the Flywheel.

 What do you think of my concept of a Flywheel Fund?
 Do you have something similar?